aigarskadikis/export-import-hosts-zabbix/README.md

 # Export list of host objects to CSV

+Export list of host objects, host level macros from Zabbix 5.0 and import into Zabbix 6.0

 ## Features

 * Python 3.9 compatible
 * Credentials in separate file. /var/lib/zabbix/config.py out from box
-* Doing bulk request to get all objects in one go
+* Doing few bulk requests to get all objects in one go
 * Output to CSV. /tmp/hosts.csv by default
 * Use native JSON/requests. not using 'pyzabbix' or 'zabbixapi' module
-* Join 2 JSON arrays together (by hostid). works like magic (only when both parts has a column)
+* Join 2 JSON arrays together (by hostid). works like magic (only when both parts has a matching column)
-* Extract host objects
+* Extract host objects. host.get
-* Extract interfaces
-* Extract only main interface
+* Extract only main interfaces. hostinterface.get.
-* Replace few JSON leafs to not make conflicts
+* Replace names of few JSON leafs to not make conflicts while merging data from different "tables"
 * Remove HTTPS errors.
 Not really a feature!
-* Put interface details in same level
+* Put interface details in same level.
-* Same amount of columns per SNMPv2 and SNMPv3
+* Same amount of columns per SNMPv2 and SNMPv3.
+Every host element will have all SNMPv3 fiels.
+They will be blank if not used

 ## todo

-Separate file for host macros
+Separate file for host macros. /tmp/macros.csv

 "user.login" API method between 5.0 vs 6.0 is using different input fields